plat102/pj-market-data/README.md

 | ci       | Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs) |
 | chore    | Other changes that don't modify `src` or `test` files                                                   |
 | revert   | Reverts a previous commit                                                                                   |

+### Lessons Learned

+* Implementing an OOP-style ETL pipeline
+* Setting up and integrating Spark and Airflow
+* Processing data efficiently with Spark
+* Exploring stock analysis while designing data serving strategies

+### Future Enhancements

+* Accelerating stock data ingestion (BS4-based approach is a bit slow)
+* Expanding data sources (e.g., housing, finance news) to build a unified view
+* Implement real-time analytics with a streaming layer for timely insights
+* Improving package management for Python projects (tried Poetry but still not familiar with it)

 ---